MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-create-business-rule.md

 ## Differences between Canvas and Model driven apps

-Model Driven apps can use all actions available on business rules, however not all business rule actions are available on Canvas apps at this time.
+Model driven apps can use all actions available on business rules, however not all business rule actions are available on Canvas apps at this time.
 The following actions are **not** available on Canvas apps :

 -   Show or hide fields